 Ginger Ale Vs Ginger Beer

 Some people confuse ginger ale with ginger beer.
-We do not blame you since companies usually mislead you or build onto the success of ginger beer.
-To set the record straight, there is one main defining difference between these two ginger drinks.
+We do not blame you since companies usually mislead you or build on the success of ginger beer.

 Ginger ale is a non-alcoholic beverage while ginger beer contains alcohol.
 The alcohol content is small (around 0.5%, compared to the usual 3-5%), but even this small percentage makes it unsuitable for young people.